 In June 2014, Her Excellency was named as a Dame of the Order of Australia for extraordinary and pre-eminent achievement and merit in service to the administration, public life, and people of New South Wales, to medicine, particularly as an advocate for improved mental health outcomes for the young, marginalised and disadvantaged, to international relations, through the promotion of collaborative health programs, and as a leader in tertiary education.

-David Gonski is Chairman of the University of New South Wales Foundation Limited; Coca-Cola Amatil Limited; and Sydney Theatre Company Ltd; and Chancellor of the University of New South Wales.
+David Gonski is Chairman of the University of New South Wales Foundation Limited; and Chancellor of the University of New South Wales.

-David is also a Director of the Lowy Institute for International Policy, Australian Philanthropic Services Limited and a member of the ASIC External Advisory Panel and the Advisory Committee for Optus Limited.
+David is also a Director of the Lowy Institute for International Policy, Australian Philanthropic Services Limited, Sydney Airport Corporation; President of the Art Gallery of NSW Trust and a member of the ASIC External Advisory Panel and the Advisory Committee for Optus Limited.

-David is a former Chairman of the Guardians of the Future Fund of Australia, Investec Bank (Australia) Limited, Swiss Re Life & Health Australia Limited, Investec Holdings Australia Limited, Ingeus Limited, National E-Health Transition Authority Ltd, the Federal Government Review Panel of Funding for Schooling (The Gonski Review), the Advisory Committee to the NSW Government Commission of Audit and ASX Limited.
-He is also a former Director of Singapore Telecommunications Limited, Investec Property Limited, Infrastructure NSW, Singapore Airlines Limited and Westfield Holdings Limited.
+David is a former Chairman of the Sydney Theatre Company, Coca-Cola Amatil Limited, the Guardians of the Future Fund of Australia, Investec Bank (Australia) Limited, Swiss Re Life & Health Australia Limited, Investec Holdings Australia Limited, Ingeus Limited, National E-Health Transition Authority Ltd, the Federal Government Review Panel of Funding for Schooling (The Gonski Review), the Advisory Committee to the NSW Government Commission of Audit and ASX Limited.
+He is also a former Director of Singapore Telecommunications Limited, Investec Property Limited, Infrastructure NSW, Singapore Airlines Limited, and Westfield Holdings Limited.